sfsajid91/mern-todo/client/readme.md

-# A simple react app boilerplate with eslint & prettier
+# Frontend for mern-todo app